perladvent/perldotcom/content/legacy/_pub_2008_04_23_a-beginners-introduction-to-perl-510.md

          say $i;
     }

 This loop prints the numbers 1 through 5, each on a separate line.
-(It's not very useful; you're might think "Why not just write `say 1, 2, 3, 4, 5;`?".
+(It's not very useful; you might think "Why not just write `say 1, 2, 3, 4, 5;`?".
 This is because `say` adds only one newline, at the end of its list of arguments.)

 A handy shortcut for defining loop values is the *range* operator `..`, which specifies a range of numbers.
 You can write `(1, 2, 3, 4, 5)` as `(1 ..
 5)` instead.
 You can also use arrays and scalars in your loop list.
 Try this code and see what happens: